disk91/WioLoRaWANFieldTester/doc/DEVELOPMENT.md

 ```C
    #define _SS_MAX_RX_BUFF 128 // RX buffer size
 ```
-- In `variant.cpp` (Libraries/Arduino15/packages/seeeduino/hardware/samd/1.8.2/library/Wire/Wire.cpp), add in  the following lines (they are conflicting with Wire from the same package) ( `&& defined FALSE` ).
+- In `Wire.cpp` (Libraries/Arduino15/packages/seeeduino/hardware/samd/1.8.2/library/Wire/Wire.cpp), add in the following lines (they are conflicting with Wire from the same package) ( `&& defined FALSE` ).
 This is to wait a fix from Seeed on their package.
 ```cpp
 #if WIRE_INTERFACES_COUNT > 1
   TwoWire Wire1(&PERIPH_WIRE1, PIN_WIRE1_SDA, PIN_WIRE1_SCL);